So Energy is a relatively small energy firm. Its founders say it has customer service at its heart and is committed to selling competitive tariffs.

 In 2019, So Energy was the fastest firm both to answer the phone and respond to emails in our energy companies' call waiting times investigation.
-It took a mere 38 seconds.
+It took a mere 38 seconds on average.

 Disappointingly, its call waiting times were significantly longer when we carried out our annual snapshot investigation in September and October 2020.
-The median average time from dialling to speaking to a human was nearly 17 minutes (16 minutes 52 seconds).
+This time, the median average time from dialling to speaking to a human was nearly 17 minutes (16 minutes 52 seconds).

 So Energy also took much longer than last year to respond to emails: 3 days 7 hours 31 minutes, on average.
 Last year it responded in an average of 29 minutes.
 The slowest company, , took nearly five days but the fastest, , only 45 minutes.